Merzasphor/MWSE/docs/source/lua/event/calcRepairPrice.rst

 mobile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`tes3mobileActor`_Read-only.
+`tes3mobileActor`_.
+Read-only.
 The mobile actor of the merchant the player is interacting with.

 item
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~